 - Litigation and Trial Consultant for defense in Patrick McCarthy v.
 Sterling Chemicals Inc., et al (Hamilton County Courthouse, Cincinnati, OH).
 This personal injury matter involved the plaintiff having severe brain damage after being struck by a manway cover from a pressurized railcar and falling to the ground.
 I was retained by the defense to assist in preparation and presentation of all exhibits, video footage and video depositions in this record-setting case.
 Lasting nearly four months, this trial holds the record for Hamilton County for longest trial.
 Result – Verdict for defense.

 - Forensic Animator for plaintiff in Shaffer vs. Giant Eagle (Superior Court of Pennsylvania).
-This personal injury case involved a tracker trailer losing control, veering into oncoming traffic and causing a three-car collision.
+This personal injury case involved a tractor trailer losing control, veering into oncoming traffic and causing a three-car collision.
 I re-created the events along with several animations with different camera angles to capture key aspects of the events.
 Also, several alternative scenarios were created, demonstrating the truck driver was not paying attention to the road, as the collision was easily avoidable.
 Result – Settlement.